sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 ### PathIOException : "seek() backwards from  not supported"

-Backwards seeks in an S3 Select Input stream are not supported.
+Backwards seeks in an S3 Select `SelectInputStream` are not supported.

 ```
 org.apache.hadoop.fs.PathIOException: `s3a://landsat-pds/scene_list.gz':